PlasmaPy/PlasmaPy/docs/install.rst

 Installing Python
 =================

-PlasmaPy requires Python_ |minpython| or newer.
-If you do not have Python_ installed already, here are the instructions to `download Python`_ and install it.
+PlasmaPy requires a version of Python_ between |minpython| and
+|maxpython|.
+If you do not have Python_ installed already, here are the
+instructions to `download Python`_ and install it.

 .. tip::

    New versions of Python_ are released annually in October, and it can take a few months for the scientific Python ecosystem to catch up.
-If you have trouble installing `plasmapy` on the most recent Python_ version between October and ∼December, then try installing it on the second most recent version.
+If you have trouble installing `plasmapy` on the most recent Python_ version between October and March, then try installing it on the second most recent version.

 .. _install-pip: